Putnam County, New York: Carmel

-Carmel is the largest town of Putnam County, with a population of 34,300.
+Carmel is the largest town of Putnam County, with a population of 33,576.
 The Town of Carmel includes the hamlets of the county seat Carmel, Carmel Hills, Field Corners, Hopkins Corners, Mahopac, Mahopac Falls, Secor Corners, Tilly Foster, and West Mahopac.
 Carmel is along the southern border of Putnam County.

 Carmel is known for its historic courthouse and high school, which serves grades 9–12.
 Carmel was taken in 1795 from Frederickstown, a town which encompassed the present towns of Kent, Patterson, and Carmel.

 Kent

-Kent is a town located along the northern border of Putnam with a population of 14,000.
+Kent is a town located along the northern border of Putnam with a population of 12,900.
+Coles Mills was settled in 1747 at the outlet of Barrett Pond into the West Branch of the Croton River.
 Kent contains the hamlets of Lake Carmel, Kent Corners, Kent Hills, and Ludingtonville.
 Kent was the last remaining section of Frederickstown, after the towns of Carmel and Patterson were divided from it in 1795.
 Frederickstown was founded in 1788.

 Patterson

-The Town of Patterson is located in the northeast area of Putnam County and has a population of 12,000.
+The Town of Patterson is located in the northeast area of Putnam County and has a population of 11,541.
 Patterson, originally named Franklin, was divided from the former town of Frederickstown, in 1795.
 Patterson contains the hamlets of Patterson, Barnum Corners, Camp Brady, Fields Corners, Haines Corners, Haviland Hollow, Putnam Lake, Steinbeck Corners, Towners, and West Patterson.